JMiller488/rag-geometry/README.md

 A retrieval-augmented generation (RAG) system built from first principles, with a particular focus on the **geometry of embedding spaces**.
 The project ingests a corpus of endurance training and triathlon research papers (interest areas of mine), indexes them in a Pinecone vector database, and exposes both a question-answering interface and an interactive 2-dimensional geometric interpretation of the embedded chunks and query.

 ## Motivation
 I wanted to understand RAG from first principles.
-As a mathematician (with a particular interest in geometry), I wanted to get understand the whole RAG process from a geometrical perspective (embedding, cosine similarity, PCA projection etc.).
+As a mathematician (with a particular interest in geometry), I wanted to understand the whole RAG process from a geometrical perspective (embedding, cosine similarity, PCA projection etc.).
 The end result lets you actually *see* the retrieval happening in a PCA generated 2-dimensional space.
 My hope is that having a thorough understanding of RAG will allow me to better build and understand Agentic systems.

 ## Lineage